-Han Sifuentes will talk about their work which will be contextualised with contributions from Amit Rai, (academic and organiser) and Áine O’Brien (co-founder and co-director of Counterpoints Arts), whose research explores migration, human rights and creativity.
+Han Sifuentes will talk about their work which will be contextualised with contributions from Amit Rai, (academic and organiser), Áine O’Brien (co-founder and co-director of Counterpoints Arts) and Ayça Çubukçu (Assistant Professor in Human Rights in the Department of Sociology and the Centre for the Study of Human Rights), whose research explores migration, human rights and creativity.

 As well as The Official Unofficial Voting Station the January LPR Open will announce the first Library of Performing Rights Commission, introduce other new LPR developments, and provide opportunities to browse a selection of LPR materials handpicked for this event.